Jericho (2006 TV series): Early development

 The series originated as a feature film idea of co-creators Jonathan Steinberg and Josh Schaer: a post-apocalyptic plot set amidst the trappings of "a little character drama" movie, in the vein of The Day After, Threads, and Testament.
 However, they soon realized that a two- or two-and-a-half-hour-long film would still not carry the necessary length they felt such a concept required to properly explore the setting and the characters.
 Thus, Schaer and Steinberg decided to re-conceive the entire project as a television series, producing a treatment out of the original feature screenplay.
 Director Jon Turteltaub and producer Carol Barbee then entered the picture, the pair having pitched the project to them.
 Turteltaub soon commissioned writer Stephen Chbosky to pen the pilot teleplay based upon Schaer and Steinberg's series treatment.

 One of Chbosky's major contributions to the structure of the series was the introduction of a greater feminine element to the storyline, opining that, "[We] could use some girls, a little kissing, and some laughs."
 Another significant developmental influence were the September 11 attacks and Hurricane Katrina, and the sense of "[being] a spectator to a disaster, while not quite being part of it."
 Co-creator Steinberg in particular felt that after 9/11, the United States saw some of the "best of people," and after Hurricane Katrina, some of the "worst of people," and sought to include both in the fabric of Jericho, with Katrina providing "lots of inspiration" for the show's overall premise.

 Filming locations

 Although Jericho is set in northwestern Kansas, most of the series was filmed on a studio backlot in Van Nuys, California.
+Some scenes were also filmed on the Warner Bros.
+Ranch Facilities (formerly the Columbia Ranch) in Burbank, California.
 The pilot and all episodes involving New Bern, Kansas, were filmed in Fillmore, California.
 Filming also occurred in Pasadena, California, including in front of the city hall, for scenes involving the Allied States capital of Cheyenne, Wyoming.
 The final episode to air included portions filmed at the Santa Anita race track.
 Some filming also took place in Canada and in Long Beach, California (specifically along Alamitos Bay).
 The commentary for some episodes on the Jericho Season 1 DVD includes the location of their filming.